Agraael/Moumoute_Emacs/README.md

 ./Memacs -h
 ```
 ```
-Description:
+usage: Memacs [OPTION] [FILE [FILE ...]]

-     Memacs open a Moumoute_emacs Client connected to a Local Moumoute Server If the Moumoute Server doesn't exist, It is created by Memacs The Moumoute Server cant be stoped (it will kill all client) and launched manually You can also Launch a non client Moumoute_emacs
+Memacs open a Moumoute_emacs Client connected to a Local Moumoute Server if the Moumoute Server doesn't exist, it is created by Memacs the Moumoute Server can be stoped (it will kill all client) and launched manually.
+You can also Launch a non client Moumoute_emacs

-Usage:
-     Memacs [Memacs Options] [Files] [Emacs Options]

-Options:
-    -h, --melp		This help menu of Memacs.
-For emacs help use -n and --help and for emacsclient help just --help
+positional arguments:
+  FILES             Visit file using find-file

+optional arguments:
-    -r --runserver	Start Moumoute_emacs Server in the background without opening a Client -n, --noserve	Lauching a Moumoute_emacs non client -s, --stop		Gracefully stops Moumoute_server.
-This should save your files first (pending for test).
+  -h, --help        show this help message and exit -n, --noserver    Lauching a Moumoute_emacs non-client -r, --runserver   Start Moumoute_emacs Server in the background without
+                    opening a Client
+  -s, --stopserver  Gracefully stops Moumoute_server.
+This should save your
+                    files first (pending for test).
-    -k, --kill		Kills Moumoute_server Warnning : This will not save files.
+  -k, --killserver  Kills Moumoute_server Warnning : This will not save files.
                     Prefer -s if possible.
-    --just_sauce	Use this in case of bug emergency !!!
+  --just-sauce      Use this in case of bug emergency !!!
-    --raw_sauce		This is meant for debug , not for you !!!
+  --raw-sauce       This is meant for debug , not for you !!!
+  --update          Update Moumoute Emacs , It's Important !!!
+  --version         Huehuehue !!!

 ```

 > New User :  WOWOWOW what's all this  ... \